Skip to Content

 Piha Beach is one of the best beaches in New Zealand!
 The first time I visited I was in awe of the stunning coastline.
 To me, it’s the contrast between the black sand, blue water, and lush green landscape that makes it a must-visit!

-Getting to Piha is easy and from Auckland, it is only a 40-kilometer (25 miles) drive.
+Getting to Piha is easy and from Auckland, it is only a 40-kilometer (25-mile) drive.
 The drive itself is also an attraction and once you get out of the city the landscape begins to dramatically change.
 Just before Piha Beach is the turnoff to Karekare Beach.
 I highly suggest visiting this beach on your way out as it’s just as stunning as Piha!

 At Piha, you can surf and swim in the water however this part of the coastline is both rough and rocky so be sure to swim between the flags.
 There is a café and restaurant at the beach as well as a holiday park for campers and motorhomes.

-If you want to enjoy a really nice view then hike up Lion Rock which is located on the beach.
+If you want to enjoy a nice view then hike up Lion Rock which is located on the beach.
 This short walk up Lion Rock gives you amazing views of the entire beach!

 6. Rotorua